Jessabelle

-Jessabelle is a 2014 American supernatural horror film directed by Kevin Greutert and written by Ben Garant.
-The film stars Sarah Snook, Mark Webber, David Andrews, Joelle Carter and Ana de la Reguera.
+Jessabelle is a 2014 American supernatural horror film directed and edited by Kevin Greutert and written by Ben Garant.
+The film stars Sarah Snook, Mark Webber, David Andrews, Joelle Carter, and Ana de la Reguera.
 The film was released by Lionsgate on November 7, 2014.

 Plot

-Jessie, who is pregnant, is about to move to her fiancé, Mark's house when their car is hit by a truck just when they are backing up their car from the driveway, killing Mark and causing Jessie's miscarriage.
-Two months afterward, Jessie, who now uses a wheelchair, moves in with her estranged father, Leon in St. Francisville, Louisiana.
+Jessie Laurent, who is pregnant, is about to move to her fiancé, Mark's house when their car is hit by a truck just when they are backing up their car from the driveway, killing Mark and causing Jessie's miscarriage.
+Two months afterward, Jessie, who now uses a wheelchair, moves in with her estranged father, Leon, in St. Francisville, Louisiana.
 She resides in her mother's former bedroom.
 Her mother, Kate, died due to a brain tumor shortly after she was born, with Leon subsequently leaving her to be raised by her aunt.

 One day, Jessie finds a box containing four videotapes shot by Kate.
 Addressing Jessie by her full name, she congratulates her on her 18th birthday and gives a tarot reading about Death that tells of a transition, taught to her by a friend whom she met at a local church.
 Kate warns that an unwanted presence is haunting Jessie, a reading that turns out to be true, as Jessie feels that a gaunt black-haired woman is haunting her ever since she moved back into her father's house.
 Jessie also has a vivid dream where she is strapped to a bed by her mother and witnesses a voodoo ritual being conducted, where blood flowing into a breathing machine chokes her.
 Leon repeatedly tries to dissuade Jessie from watching the tapes by breaking the first one and throwing Jessie's wheelchair into the bayou.

 One day, Jessie has a frightening encounter in the bathtub with the same woman during a physical therapy session.
 After lifting Jessie onto Kate's old wheelchair, Leon coerces her physical therapist into leaving the house.
 After telling Jessie that the Kate in the tapes is not her mother due to the tumors she had, Leon attempts to burn all of the tapes, but a supernatural force burns him alive inside the yard shed.